Surgeon General warns alcohol use linked to 7 preventable cancers

 What alternative drinks exist for those interested in taking part in Dry January?

-There are more and more alternative drinks appearing on store shelves and in restaurants.
+There are more and more alternative drinks on store shelves and served in restaurants.
+Food & Wine magazine recommends 14 nonalcoholic drinks and Visit Indy shares local places to get “buzz-free drinks”.

-It can be difficult to understand what is what, from non-alcoholic to alcohol-free to low-alcohol and in-between.
+It is important to understand the difference between drinks that are nonalcoholic to “alcohol-free”, “low-alcohol” and in-between.
 Be sure to read the labels as some alternatives do actually contain small amounts of alcohol, which would not be advisable for those listed in the section above.
-Others contain vitamins, botanicals, caffeine and loads of sugar.
+Also, some alternatives contain vitamins, botanicals, caffeine and loads of sugar.